ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Broadcaster-Py.rst

     t.child_frame_id = self.turtlename

 Here we copy the information from the 3D turtle pose into the 3D transform.
-However, as the turtle only exists in 2D, we get x and y translation coordinates from the message, and set the z coordinate to 0.
-In addition to that the turtle can only rotate around one axis and this why we only want to rotate about the z axis and set rotation in x and y to 0.

 .. code-block:: python

+    # Turtle only exists in 2D, thus we get x and y translation
+    # coordinates from the message and set the z coordinate to 0
     t.transform.translation.x = msg.x
     t.transform.translation.y = msg.y
     t.transform.translation.z = 0.0

+    # For the same reason, turtle can only rotate around one axis
+    # and this why we set rotation in x and y to 0 and obtain
+    # rotation in z axis from the message
     q = tf_transformations.quaternion_from_euler(0, 0, msg.theta)
     t.transform.rotation.x = q[0]
     t.transform.rotation.y = q[1]